31 Interesting Facts About Iran

 Iran is the “nose job capital of the world” (Shutterstock)

 18. The game of polo originates in Iran dating from around between 600 BC to 100 AD.
-The game was initially a training military cavalry units, who played with as many as 100 participants per side.
-It would later develop into the national sport.
+The game was initially a training military cavalry unit that played with as many as 100 participants per side.
+It would later develop into a national sport.

 19. Iran is the largest producer of saffron.
-The country produces over 90% of the 250 tons of the spice produced worldwide every year.
-Costing as much as $65 per gram, saffron can be more expensive than gold, and is the most expensive and sought after spice in the world.
+The country produces over 90% of the 250 tons of spice produced worldwide every year.
+Costing as much as $65 per gram, saffron can be more expensive than gold, and is the most expensive and sought-after spice in the world.
 As such, it is commonly referred to as “red gold”.

 23. Iran is one of the world’s top refugee host countries, hosting over 3.4 million people.